15 Top-Rated Romantic Getaways in Vermont

 Plan your cozy escape with our list of the best romantic getaways in Vermont.

 Rabbit Hill Inn in St. Johnsbury is truly one of the most romantic places to stay, not only in Vermont but in all of New England.
 Originally built in 1795 as a tavern, hotel, and general store, this historic site has been welcoming guests for over two centuries.

 Today, it offers luxurious rooms and suites with private balconies and views of the White Mountains, whirlpool baths, and plush bathrobes for cuddling in front of a private gas fireplace during a chilly Vermont winter.

-The inn serves a complimentary full breakfast in B&B-style, and the on-site restaurant specializes in local farm-to-table fare for lunch and supper with special diet menus available.
+The innkeepers serve a complimentary full breakfast in B&B style, and the on-site restaurant specializes in local farm-to-table fare for lunch and supper with special diet menus available.

 The Inn's game room is a great place to spend time getting to know other couples over a game of darts or a board game, and there is plenty to do right on the 15-acre property including a stroll to the pond or gazebo, or snowshoeing in the winter.

-One of the most romantic things to do in Burlington is taking a cruise on Lake Champlain.
+One of the most romantic things to do in Burlington is to take a cruise on Lake Champlain.
 Most couples love the sunset dinner cruises, while others explore during the day, hoping to catch a sighting of the lake's allusive resident, "Champ."
 Often compared to Loch Ness's "Nessie," Champ is something of a local mascot.
 The Spirit of Ethan Allen is one of the best daily sightseeing cruises.
 It also hosts special events and departs from the dock adjacent to Waterfront Park.

 4. Ludlow's Okemo Resort